rikiod/SpaceCommsApp/README.md

 -----------
 **1. Counting with binary:**

-We first learned to count with binary, a necessary step for converting data from English to binary and vice versa.
+We first learned to count with binary [4](#Citations), a necessary step for converting data from English to binary and vice versa.
 Essentially, in binary, you start off by representing zero as one.
 Then, whenever the last digit is zero, you change the number to one.

-This strategy yields us the number zero as 0 and the number one as 1.
-From there, however, it gets slightly more complicated.
-Whenever the last digit is one, then you add another one which would result in 2 but is formatted as 10.
-Thus, number three would be represented as 10.
-From there on, the same strategy could be used to receive all the numbers from zero to fifteen: 0, 1, 10, 11, 100, 101, 110, 111, 1000, 1001, 1010, 1011, 1100, 1101, 1110, 1111.

 **2. Representing numbers in binary through LED lights:**